walterrowe/magick-frames/README.md

 There is a pattern to the preset style names.

+- style names with ` solid ` apply a interior pin-stripe and exterior plain solid border
-- style names with `text` use a two-row text-based label logo for watermarking
+- style names with ` text ` use a two-row text-based label logo for watermarking
-- style names with `logo` use a graphic logo for watermarking (default is graphic logo)
+- style names with ` logo ` use a graphic logo for watermarking (default is graphic logo)
-- style names with `over` place the text or logo "over" (inside) the image (default is centered below)
+- style names with ` over ` place the text or logo "over" (inside) the image (default is centered below)
-- style names with `drop` use a drop-shadow vs shadow on all edges (default is all edges)
+- style names with ` drop ` use a drop-shadow vs shadow on all edges (default is all edges)
-- style names with `frame` add a thin print-like border around images (default is no frame)
+- style names with ` frame ` add a thin print-like border around images (default is no frame)
-- style names with `bevel` add a thin beveled border around images (default is no bevel)
+- style names with ` bevel ` add a thin beveled border around images (default is no bevel)
-- style names with `picture` add a matte and wall frame around images (default is no wall frame)
+- style names with ` picture ` add a matte and wall frame around images (default is no wall frame)
-- style names with `light` use a light background (matte color) (default is light matte)
+- style names with ` light ` use a light background (matte color) (default is light matte)
-- style names with `dark` use a dark background (matte color)
+- style names with ` dark ` use a dark background (matte color)
-- style names with `transparent` use a transparent background (matte color) allowing broader use
+- style names with ` transparent ` use a transparent background (matte color) allowing broader use
-- styles with `-g` use "gravity" to specify where to place your text or graphic logo (default is south)
+- styles with ` -g ` use "gravity" to specify where to place your text or graphic logo (default is south)
-- styles with `watermark_light.png` use a transparent watermark with light logo for dark backgrounds
+- styles with ` watermark_light.png ` use a transparent watermark with light logo for dark backgrounds
-- styles with `watermark_dark.png` use a transparent watermark with dark logo for light backgrounds
+- styles with ` watermark_dark.png ` use a transparent watermark with dark logo for light backgrounds

+You must supply your own ` watermark_light.png ` and ` watermark_dark.png ` image-based watermark files.

 # Create Custom Styles